 Puerto Maldonado is not far from Cusco, so if you’re planning to visit Cusco, you can easily reach to the Peru amazon.
 You can either take a plane or a bus.

 Planes take between 30 and 45 minutes to reach the Puerto Maldonado airport (PEM) from there, if you’re taking a tour with a lodge, the staff will pick you up and transfer you to their headquarters in the city.
 There, you will be able to repack your belongings and just take the necessary things for your jungle adventure.

-If you are going to search some nice place directly when you arrive in Puerto Maldonado, you can take a safe transportation from the airport or the bus station to the port.
+If you are going to search for some nice place directly when you arrive in Puerto Maldonado, you can take a safe transport from the airport or the bus station to the port.
 There, you will see some nice lodges that can offer you the accommodation and the tours.

-Here the options are countless!
-The virgin jungle of the Tambopata offers different kind of activities.
-One of the most popular is the bird watching.
+Here, the options are countless!
+The virgin jungle of the Tambopata offers a different kind of activities.
+One of the most popular is bird watching.
 Some lodges have a canopy tower platform where you can climb and see the birds of Tambopata over the whole green forest.
 That’s certainly a magnificent spectacle.
-You can see the “shansho”, the Pale-vented Pigeon, the Purple Gallinule between many others.
+You can see the “Shansho”, the Pale-vented Pigeon, the Purple Gallinule between many others.

 If you want to know more about the Tambopata tours, you can always write to us.
-We advise reviewing our webpage, where you will find even more information.
+We advise you to check out the tours below, where you will find even more information.